Thioridazine overdose

 Home Care

 Get medical help right away.
-DO NOT make the person throw up unless poison control or a health care provider tells you to.
+Do not make the person throw up unless poison control or a health care provider tells you to.

 Before Calling Emergency